 Welcome to my website.
 I invite you to take a look around.
 I write, lead writing workshops, and edit the work of others.
-I will also be hosting a 1 bedroom retreat for writers in Gig Harbor, opening in Spring 2016.

 Book and Publications

 Burnt Offerings, Poems by Cathy Warner

 Burnt Offerings is filled with poems

 about life and death, family and faith, hope and despair, creativity and

 questions.
 From Billy Collins and Smokey the Bear to Jesus, from kombucha and